 Premise is a deceptively simple, but feature rich, tool.

-Premise is quickly taking over the space from players like WishList Member and Digital Access Pass.
+Premise quickly took over the space from players like WishList Member and Digital Access Pass.

-Premise 2.5 also adds support for vBulletin 5, (you can also use bbPress forums.)
+Premise supports vBulletin 5, and you can also use bbPress forums.

 Premise will work with PayPal (and others) to take payments, so you can sell your services and downloadable products.
 Premise serves as the storefront and shopping cart, assigns member access, tracks recurring payments, and even adds members to the AWeber or MailChimp email list for that course or product, and, optionally to your private vBulletin or bbPress forum.